jonbranan/friendly-doodle/README.md

 - ratio
 - state

-The first file shall contain an client to the qbit api and the processing of the torrents. qbit-clean.py
+Client to the qbit api and the processing of the torrents. qbit-clean.py

-The second file shall contain functions to build out a list of torrents. qlist.py
+Functions to build out a list of torrents. qlist.py

-The third file shall contain logging and email communication. qlogging.py
+Logging and push notification communication. qlogging.py

-The fourth file shall be logic to process torrents. qprocess.py
+Logic to process torrents.
+qprocess.py

 You will need a config.json in the root directory.